TDStrasser/KookaBlockly-Reference/docs/source/variables.rst

    :height: 80
    :align: center

-This example reads a temperature from a sensor once per 5 seconds, storing it in a variable named ``"temperature"``, then using the stored value to perform a conversion calculation and display the original and converted values on the **Kookaberry** display:
+The example in :numref:`varvalueexample` reads a temperature from a sensor once per 5 seconds, storing it in a variable named ``"temperature"``, then using the stored value to perform a conversion calculation and display the original and converted values on the **Kookaberry** display:

+.. _varvalueexample:
 .. image:: images/variables-example.png
    :width: 600
    :align: center